aws-samples/shopfloor-connectivity/docs/adapters/simulator.md

 ### DataType

-The data type of the returned sinus value or the elements of an array, if applicable.
+The data type of the returned sawtooth value or the elements of an array, if applicable.

 Possible values are: